-Because of my favorite hobby of raising and releasing monarch butterflies, no plant is as close to my heart as milkweed.
-Not only is milkweed a necessary food source for adorable monarch caterpillars, it is also a beautiful garden plant that attracts many other pollinators, while not requiring much maintenance.
+Since my favorite hobby is raising and releasing monarch butterflies, no plant is as close to my heart as milkweed.
+Milkweed is a necessary food source for adorable monarch caterpillars.
+It's also a beautiful garden plant that attracts many other pollinators, while not requiring much maintenance.
 Many wild milkweed plants, often considered weeds, will grow happily wherever they sprout without any “help” from gardeners.
 Though many milkweed plants need only the help of Mother Nature, this article will cover winter care of milkweed.

 Overwintering Milkweed Plants